The Making of a Multidisciplinary Artist.

 While learning the trade in the field, Gabriel developed a second language: art and music.

-Advanced placement art, composition, piano and violin since age six, and years of orchestra training shaped his eye for proportion, rhythm, and pattern.
+Advanced placement art, composition, piano and violin since age six, and years of orchestral training shaped his eye for proportion, rhythm, and pattern.

 Music became the framework for understanding structure, precision, and the invisible patterns that hold complex systems together.